What's on

 • Not recommended for those with spinal injuries or poor cardiovascular health

-• No previous kayaking experience is necessary, but you should be comfortable in the water
+• No previous kayaking experience needed, but you should be comfortable in the water

 • Maximum group size is 24

-• Public transport is available nearby - the DART to Dalkey station is a short walk from the harbour
+• The DART to Dalkey station is a short walk from the harbour if you’re coming by public transport

-• Seal sightings are very common but cannot be 100% guaranteed
+• Seal sightings are very common but can’t be 100% guaranteed